-Preventive care medications (cont.)
-High Option Standard Option - We will cover over-the-counter (with a physician's prescription) and prescription tobacco cessation drugs approved by the FDA.
+Benefits Description You p oay Preventive care medications (cont.)
+High Option Standard Option - Members may call CVS Caremark at 844-4-GEHARX or 844-443-4279 to identify a participating vaccine pharmacy or go to www.caremark.com .
+GEHA members should check with the retail pharmacy to ensure availability of a pharmacist who can inject vaccines and availability of the vaccine product before going to the pharmacy.
+GEHA members should also ask retail pharmacies if there is an age requirement for vaccines that can be administered at that pharmacy.
+Nothing (no deductible) for most vaccines.
+Please check with CVS Caremark at 844-4-GEHARX or 844-443-4279 for coverage benefits.
+Nothing (no deductible) for most vaccines.
+Please check with CVS Caremark at 844-4-GEHARX or 844-443-4279 for coverage benefits.
+Smoking Cessation/E-cigarettes Gum, lozenge, patch, inhaler, spray and oral therapy, brand name and generic coverage, Rx and OTC (requires a prescription); We will cover over-the-counter (with a physician's prescription) and prescription tobacco cessation drugs approved by the FDA.
 The quantity of drugs reimbursed will be subject to recommended courses of treatment.
-You may obtain tobacco cessation drugs with your GEHA ID card, through a participating network retail pharmacy, CVS Caremark Mail Service Pharmacy, or a non-network retail pharmacy (see page 96 for filing instructions).
-Nothing (no deductible), day supply limits apply depending on therapy Nothing (no deductible), day supply limits apply depending on therapy Non-covered medications and supplies High Option Standard Option The following medications and supplies are not covered under the GEHA health plan: All charges All charges • Drugs and supplies for cosmetic purposes • Vitamins, nutrients and food supplements (alone or in combination) not listedas a covered benefit or that do not require a prescription are not covered, including enteral formula available without a prescription • Nonprescription medicines not shown as covered • Medical supplies such as dressings and antiseptics • Drugs which are investigational • Drugs prescribed for weight loss • Drugs to treat infertility • Drugs to treat impotency • Certain prescription drugs that have an over-the-counter (OTC) equivalent drug are not covered • Certain compounding chemicals including, but not limited to, OTC products, experimental, investigational, bulk powders, bulk chemicals, and certain bases.
-Note: OTC or prescription drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco Cessation, through a participating network retail pharmacy, CVS Caremark Mail Service Pharmacy or a non-network retail pharmacy.
-See page 85.
+You may obtain tobacco cessation drugs with your GEHA ID card, through a participating network retail pharmacy, CVS Caremark Mail Service Pharmacy, or a non-network retail pharmacy (see page 84 for filing instructions).
+Nothing (no deductible), day supply limits apply depending on therapy Nothing (no deductible), day supply limits apply depending on therapy Non-covered medications and supplies High Option Standard Option The following medications and supplies are not covered under the GEHA prescription drug benefit: • Drugs and supplies for cosmetic purposes • Vitamins, nutrients and food supplements (alone or in combination) not listed as a covered benefit or that do not require a prescription are not covered, including enteral formula available without a prescription • Nonprescription medications not shown as covered • Medical supplies such as dressings and antiseptics • Drugs which are investigational • Drugs prescribed for weight loss • Drugs to treat infertility • Drugs to treat impotency • Certain prescription drugs that have an over-the-counter (OTC) equivalent drug are not covered • Certain compounding chemicals including, but not limited to, OTC products, experimental, investigational, bulk powders, bulk chemicals, and certain bases. • Drugs to enhance athletic performance Note: OTC or prescription drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco cessation/ E-cigarettes benefit, through a participating network retail pharmacy, CVS Caremark Mail Service Pharmacy or a nonnetwork retail pharmacy.
+See above.
+All charges All charges

 Section 5(g).
-Dental benefits
+Dental Benefits